The Endogenous Grid Method for Epstein-Zin Preferences: Model

 \subsection{Transformation}

 \begin{definition}[Transformed Value Function] The \textit{transformed value function} is $W(m, z) \equiv V(m, z)^{1 -\rho}$.

 \end{definition}This transformation simplifies the certainty equivalent to a power mean.\footnote{When $\rho > 1$, the transformation $W = V^{1 -\rho}$ is decreasing, so maximizing $V$ is equivalent to minimizing $W$.
-In the discussion below, the Euler equation characterizes the optimum in either case, and \acrshort{egm} inverts it directly.
-See Appendix: Robustness to $\rho > 1$ for details.} \citet{meyergohde2019entropy} use the same transformation to analyze model uncertainty with recursive preferences.
+The Euler equation characterizes the optimum in either case, and \acrshort{egm} inverts it directly; the~robustness~analysis verifies this numerically across $\rho$.}\footnote{Among power transformations $V \mapsto V^a$ with $a \neq 0$, only $a = 1 -\rho$ converts the Bellman equation in Definition~\ref{def-model} into an additive form.
+Raising both sides of Definition~\ref{def-model} to power $a$ produces a CES aggregator with outer exponent $a/(1 -\rho)$; only $a = 1 -\rho$ eliminates it, yielding the additive form in (\ref{eq-bellman-w}).
+Other power transformations are valid changes of variable but leave the outer exponent in place, frustrating the closed-form Euler inversion that follows.} \citet{meyergohde2019entropy} use the same transformation to analyze model uncertainty with recursive preferences.